opendatasoft/ods-documentation/source/customizing_look_and_feel/05_defining_dataset_themes/dataset_themes.rst

 The dataset themes table also contains 2 options:

-- a reorder [reorder] button, displayed on the left of the Label column, to change the order of the dataset theme among the others ;
+- a reorder |icon-reorder| button, displayed on the left of the Label column, to change the order of the dataset theme among the others ;
-- a trash [trash] button, displayed on the right of the Image column, to delete a dataset theme.
+- a trash |icon-trash| button, displayed on the right of the Image column, to delete a dataset theme.

 By default, X dataset themes are configured on a newly created Opendatasoft domain: